21 min read

 When considering mandalas within psychedelic visions, it is interesting to note Campbell’s “two options” to describe the university of these forms, presented earlier: “diffusion, that an influence came from there to her,” and “separate development.”[47]
 The psychedelic experience presents reoccurring motifs that are unquestionably embedded within the ancient traditions and cultures of the world.
 Furthermore, the mandala is an essential geometric blueprint found within all natural systems.
 However, this begs the question: do we create the visions based on influences in our psyche, or are we connecting with an ethereal web of motifs and archetypes that transcends comprehension?
 The answer remains wonderfully elusive.

-Whatever the mandala is, it seems to present a link between our consciousness and a higher ordering principle.
+Whatever the mandala is, it represents a link between our consciousness and a higher ordering principle.
 The universality of the mandala, if anything, highlights our collective human connection and perhaps a link to our archaic origins deep within the psyche of our species.

 Notes